Updated on July 19th, 2021

 This type of inquiry is for when you are considering additional options relating to material or specifics about the job (see the next category below).
-The more the estimate separates costs out and presents optional considerations, the better for making the decisions you need to make.
+The more the estimate separates the specific costs out and presents optional considerations, the better it si for making the important and well-educated decisions that you will need to make.

 Questions specific to the Job

 17. How long will the project take from start to finish?